 - Do you want to feel good about your brand knowing that you’re making your competitors jealous?

 Weak brands are diluted at best, and repulsive at worst.

 There is a better way.
-There are principles that the successful restaurants understand and you’re on your way to putting those to practice in you business.
-If you apply these 5 things to your business, everything will begin to change.
+There are principles that the successful companies understand and you can put those to practice in your business.

 This is a well-defined, cohesive system that looks nothing like the cloud of confusion.
 You have the right strategy at the core, then you have the identity design that embodies the strategy.
 Then all of your touch points are rooted in a cohesive, strategic way.
 There’s a ripple effect that gains momentum with every execution.

 All of your touch points are flowing from the core of your strategy and design.
 It takes the guesswork out of every new thing you do.
 This is how you need to start viewing everything you do.

 3. Develop the right strategy

 Strategy is the first and all-important component of your brand.
 Strategic brand positioning is the key.
 Without a well-defined strategy, you’re doomed to the cloud of confusion.

 Elite brands stand for something larger than what they sell.